DanielMartensson/STM32-Libraries/README.md

 # PCA9685 PWM Servo driver
 This is a library for controlling 5V servos with the PCA9685 IC chip.
 This IC chip has 16 channels with 12-bit PWM.
 Works great for small servos.
-A good thing with this library is that this library share the same functions as Adafruit's PCA9685 library!
+A good thing with this library is that this library share the same functions as [Adafruit's PCA9685 library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library)

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/PCA9685%20PWM%20Servo/S%C3%A9lection_016.png)